elmondhir/Sales-Dataset-Analysis/README.md

 # Sales-Dataset-Analysis

-Sales analysis is mining our data to evaluate the performance of our sales team against its goals.
+Sales analysis is the mining of commercial data to evaluate the performance of the sales team against its goals.
 It provides insights about the top performing and underperforming products/services, the problems in selling and market opportunities, sales forecasting, and sales activities that generate revenue.
 Regular sales data analysis provides an understanding of the products that our customers are buying and helps us to dissect why they are behaving in a certain way.
 We